-Production company Rust Movie Productions LLC released a statement, saying:
+At the time, production company Rust Movie Productions LLC released a statement, saying:

 “The entire cast and crew has been absolutely devastated by today’s tragedy, and we send our deepest condolences to Halyna’s family and loved ones.
 We have halted production on the film for an undetermined period of time and are fully cooperating with the Santa Fe Police Department’s investigation.
 We will be providing counseling services to everyone connected to the film as we work to process this awful event.”